Jog night frog: Distribution and habitat

 This species is known only from the Western Ghat Mountains in the vicinity of the Jog Falls on the River Sharavathi in Karnataka State, India, at a height of 600 m above sea level.
 It lives in seasonal streams or among vegetation close to the streams which swell during the monsoon season.

+Etymology

+This frog species was named after Jog Falls in Karnataka where the holotype was collected.

 Reproduction

 Breeding takes place during the monsoon season.
 The male chooses a suitable spot for egg deposition on a branch, leaf, or steep rock about a metre (yard) above a stream.
 Here, he calls to attract a female.
 When she arrives, he grasps her in a vigorous amplexus, but the eggs are not laid until after he dismounts.
 The female attaches the cluster of eggs to the spot chosen by the male and then departs.
 The male then stands over the eggs.
 Over the period of about eight days until the eggs hatch, both parents remain close to the clutch, often straddling it, presumably preventing the eggs from becoming dehydrated and preventing predators from eating them.
 When the tadpoles emerge from the gelatinous coating of the eggs, they fall into the water below, where they continue their development.
 They undergo metamorphosis in about 32 days.